google/us-altgr-intl/README.md

 adb install bin/USAltGrIntl-debug.apk
 ```

-In case of a Pixel C, additionally run:
+In case of a Pixel C, additionally run one of:

 ```
-adb shell pm hide com.android.dragonkeyboard
+adb shell pm disable-user com.android.dragonkeyboard
 ```

-After that, to to Settings / Language & input / Physical keyboard / Set up
+After that, to to Settings / Language & input / Physical keyboard and select the
-keyboard layouts and select the keyboard layouts from this package.
-They will
-show up as layouts provided by
+keyboard layouts from this package.
+They will show up as layouts provided by
 "US AltGr International External Keyboard Layout".

-Pixel C users: to go back to using the layouts included with the device, run:
+Pixel C users: to go back to using the layouts included with the device, run one
+of:

 ```
-adb shell pm unhide com.android.dragonkeyboard
+adb shell pm enable com.android.dragonkeyboard
 ```

 ### Adding Your Own